-Total taxes applicable on customer usage and rental charges.
+Total taxes applicable on customer's usage and rental charges.

 When a customer is added into the Billing System, system assigns the customer a predefined Bill Cycle.
-A bill cycle is a date on while Billing Engine runs and produces bill for a set of customers.
+A bill cycle is a date on which Billing Engine runs and produces bills for a set of customers.

-If there are many customers, then they are divided in to different billing cycles.
-For example, a group of customers can have billing data as 1st of every month; another can have the bill date of 15th of every month.
+If there are many customers, then they are divided into different billing cycles.
+For example, a group of customers can have billing data as 1st of every month; another can have the billing date on 15th of every month.

-If customer is assigned to run a bill on 1st of the month, this would be called customer's nominal bill date.
-But because of various reasons, many times bill run becomes delay and actual bill gets generated on a later date, this would be called actual bill date.
+If a customer is assigned to run a bill on 1st of the month, this would be called customer's nominal bill date.
+But because of various reasons, many times bill run becomes delayed and actual bill gets generated on a later date, this would be called actual bill date.

-There could be various types of bill available for a user.
-Few of them may not be supported by some Billing System.
+There could be various types of bills available for a user.
+Few of them may not be supported by some Billing Systems.